sohamk10/sohamk10/README.md

 - 👀 I’m interested in Artificial Intelligence specifically perception, action and planning, learning, and artificial neural networks.
 - 🌱 I’m currently persuing Master's in Mechatronics.
 - 🚗 The projects that I have worked on are:
 - Fault Injection in Autonomous Vehicles.
 - Deep Fake detection.
--     Image reconstruction and Anomaly detection
+- Image reconstruction and Anomaly detection.
 - Image Denoising.
 - 📫 How to reach me - sohamkalghatgideu@gmail.com

 <!---